It’s sweater weather again, and that means it’s time to start thinking about your holiday marketing plans.

 That’s all ok!
 But let me give you a little nudge and tell you why it’s so important to think about the holidays and how they can really be a big boost to your income.

 Those of you working in ‘alternative’ regulated health professions such as Massage Therapy, Physiotherapy, Chiropractic and Naturopathy often find yourselves stuck between two identities: that of a health care professional, and that of a service-based business owner.
-As health care providers you have to uphold a certain standard, avoiding conflicts of interest and putting the needs of your clients before your financial ones.
+As health care providers you have to uphold a certain standard, avoid conflicts of interest and put the needs of your clients before your financial ones.
 But as business owners, you have to think about your bottom line, building a client list, and working on your reputation not just as a health care provider but as a small business.

 It is absolutely ok to do things to build your business, draw in new clients and, yes, market yourself to them.
 You need to give yourself permission to do this, because if you don’t, you’ll always find yourself in that ‘feast or famine’ mindset.
 That mindset that means you have no control over when and how often people are booking, because you’re not doing anything to help keep things more stable.

-But how do you do that?
+But… how do you do that?

 This time of year it can be easy to become complacent with your marketing and business planning.
 Clients are more than happy to come in for treatments because they have ‘insurance to use up’ or because it’s the holiday season and they feel festive and want to do something good for themselves.
-They also often want to buy gift certificates for other people.
+They often want to buy gift certificates for other people.
 So you’re busy, sometimes too busy!

 But that doesn’t mean you should just go with the flow and not worry about holiday marketing.
 January will come soon enough, the holiday ‘glow’ will be over, and you’ll have to start thinking again about how to get clients coming through your door.